joakimlinde/duckdb-r/tests/testthat/_snaps/array.md

-# array error with more than one dimention
+# array errors with more than one dimention

     Code
       dbGetQuery(con, "FROM tbl")